 Many soup recipes will have flour or some type of grain to thicken in.
 Because grains are not whole 30 approved, you will need to leave them out.
 You can use arrowroot powder instead.
 Arrowroot powder can be used to thicken soups, broths, and sauces, and it is whole 30 approved!

 The other thing you will have to check is your spices.
 Several spices contain sugar, dyes, MSG, and gluten.
 All of which can not be consumed on the whole 30 diet.
 You can easily make your own spice blends to avoid these and still have a bold soup.

 Healthy fats are encouraged while on the whole 30 diet, but remember no dairy!
 This means you will want to avoid butter.
 You will also want to stay away from vegetable oils.
 Stick to coconut oil or ghee; both are whole 30 approved.

 HOW TO MAKE CREAMY CHICKEN SOUP WHOLE 30

 This tasty whole 30 chicken soup is so simple to make!
 It is as easy as chopping a few vegetables, shredding some chicken, and boiling some broth.

 I use full-fat coconut milk to give it a creamy texture and to add more flavor.
+Canned coconut milk is best, as it has fewer ingredients and no sugar.
+For this soup unsweetened coconut milk is best!
 The first time I made this, I kept the coconut milk a secret from my family, not knowing how they would feel about it.